Serv08/jektemp/_posts/2023-04-27-getting-started-with-a-career-in-qa.md

 ***Here's a guide to help you, from the perspective of a Software Developer-turned-QA Engineer***

-Read the full story on <a href="https://digracesion.hashnode.dev/getting-started-with-a-career-in-qa">Hashnode</a>
+Read the full story on [Hashnode](https://digracesion.hashnode.dev/getting-started-with-a-career-in-qa)